marmelab/react-admin/docs/Theming.md

 Again, to guess the name of the subclass to use (like `.RaDatagrid-headerCell` above) for customizing a component, you can use the developer tools of your browser, or check the react-admin documentation for individual components (e.g. the [Datagrid CSS documentation](./Datagrid.md#sx-css-api)).

-You can use this technique to override not only styles, but also default for components.
+You can use this technique to override not only styles, but also defaults for components.
 That's how react-admin applies the `filled` variant to all `TextField` components.
 So for instance, to change the variant to `outlined`, create a custom theme as follows:

 ```jsx
 import { defaultTheme } from 'react-admin';